 If you'd like to take a look at the popularity of Scottish baby names over the past 40 years or so, check out this Baby Name Trends App.
 It's fun and free.

-According to the registration information for babies born in Scotland during 2020, the most popular Scottish boys names list has seen some changes.
+According to the registration information for babies born in Scotland during 2020, the most popular Scottish boys names list saw some changes.

 1. Jack